alex-lysenko-de/swap/README.md

 ### Mathematical Model

-The core of SWAP's functionality is an **optimization problem** aimed at maximizing a **satisfaction function `U`**.
-This function represents the overall satisfaction of all users, subject to various constraints:
+The core of SWAP's functionality is formulated as an **optimization problem** aimed at maximizing a global satisfaction function **U**, which aggregates the preferences and priorities of all users.
+The optimization is subject to constraints such as:

   * Room capacities.
   * Attendance times.
   * Seating conflicts and preferences.
   * Priorities of user groups.

-This is the classical [Assigment problem](https://en.wikipedia.org/wiki/Assignment_problem) of [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming) that can be solved using [Hungarian algorythm](https://en.wikipedia.org/wiki/Hungarian_algorithm) (also known as the **Kuhn-Munkres** algorithm)
+This is the classical  of [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming) that can be solved using [Hungarian algorythm](https://en.wikipedia.org/wiki/Hungarian_algorithm) (also known as the **Kuhn-Munkres** algorithm)

+This problem can be modeled as a classical [Assigment problem](https://en.wikipedia.org/wiki/Assignment_problem), a well-known combinatorial optimization problem.
+When formulated with linear constraints and a linear objective, it can be efficiently solved using the [Hungarian algorythm](https://en.wikipedia.org/wiki/Hungarian_algorithm) (also known as the **Kuhn-Munkres** algorithm), assuming the problem is balanced (i.e., equal number of agents and tasks).
+For more complex or unbalanced cases, advanced methods such as **Mixed Integer Programming** (MIP) or **Constraint Programming** (CP) may be applied.

 ### Input Data